lenchv/hive-driver/docs/readme.md

 });
 ```

-To run examples you can use docker images from this repository, how to setup it you will find at [.docker](/.docker/).
+For testing you can use docker images from this repository.
+How to setup testing environment describe here: [.docker](/.docker/).

 ## HiveDriver